Visiting HVC

 > You must arrive in camp between 9 and 11 AM.
 Plan to leave by 4 PM

-• Make reservations early.
-Resources can be found at Peter and Meg's Vacation Guide.
+- Make reservations early.
+Resources can be found at Our Vacation Guide.

 When I visited this summer, I sat on the swing in the ‘backyard’ for an hour or so, and you could really see that it was a place filled with people of all kinds of backgrounds, interesting and exciting, and also with a gentle way about itself.